DSevenT/QPmR/README.md

 ## Acknowledgments
 ----------
-The translation was performed by E.E.
+The translation was performed with the help of E.E.
 Arturo Tapia

 Github: https://github.com/lohug1